Lying Blindly: Bypassing ChatGPT's Safeguards to Generate Hard-to-Detect Disinformation Claims: Related Work

-Human performance at AI detection is typically poor, and no better than random chance \citep{brown2020language, Clark-Human-Evaluation-2021f}, although some benefit is gained from training annotators \citep{ippolito-etal-2020-automatic, Clark-Human-Evaluation-2021f} and some individuals appear to be highly skilled at this task \citep{ippolito-etal-2020-automatic}.
+Some improvement is gained from training annotators \citep{ippolito-etal-2020-automatic, Clark-Human-Evaluation-2021f} and some individuals appear to be highly skilled at this task \citep{ippolito-etal-2020-automatic}.
 Whereas machine detectors exploit statistical patterns present in long, fluent text, human annotators identify structural or factual errors \citep{ippolito-etal-2020-automatic, Clark-Human-Evaluation-2021f}.
-Whilst longer texts allow more room for errors such as topic drift, it may be easier to identify implausible or incoherent facts when they are the sole content.
+Longer texts allow more room for errors such as topic drift, it may be easier to identify implausible or incoherent facts when they are the sole content.

-In this paper, we investigate ChatGPT with GPT-3.5's ability to generate disinformation without prior conditioning.
-By prompting it to output disinformation claims, a short (counter-)factual statement, we are able to investigate the quality of disinformation independently of ability to mimic news texts.
-Minimal effort is required to bypass safeguards and achieve 100\% model compliance.
-We find that ChatGPT is capable of outputting realistic disinformation claims, which integrate world knowledge not included in the prompt, and that they cannot be reliably distinguished by humans or machine authorship classifiers.
-Furthermore, we show that ChatGPT can even generate realistic disinformation about events that postdate its knowledge cutoff.

-In summary, our contributions are: i) a dataset of human and unconditioned ChatGPT disinformation claims about the war in Ukraine; ii) a linguistic comparison between them; and iii) a study of human and computational methods to identify authorship of these short claims.